jkerai1/SoftwareCertificates/README.md

 # SoftwareCertificates

-Repository for Software Certs for easy software blocking (or allowing) across corp environments, for example, using [MDE IOC](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/indicator-certificates?view=o365-worldwide)/AppLocker/[WDAC](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/wdac-and-applocker-overview)
+Repository for Software Certs for easy software blocking (or allowing) across corp environments, for example, using [MDE IOC](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/indicator-certificates?view=o365-worldwide)/AppLocker/[WDAC](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/wdac-and-applocker-overview)/ Intune Remediation Script

 __Caution__: Some Certs for unsanctioned applications may be used for other applications from the same org that may be legitimate e.g. BlueJeans Conferencing (sanctioned) BlueJeans Remote Desktop Control (unsanctioned)